7chulunxp/Balancing-Robot/README.md

 # Balancing-Robot
-This project about balancing robot by arduino
+This project about balancing robot and program by arduino.